philipp-merk-neuravity/prompt_engineering/readme.md

 ### 1.2 Data Conversion and Evaluation

-To combine the code generation results into one file per model and temperature, and then evaluate the results for pass@k (k=1-10), execute the following:
+To combine the code generation results into one file per model and temperature, and then evaluate the results for pass@k (k=1-10), execute the following (exec):

 ```sh
 ./src/scripts/eval_data/eval_temp/eval_temp.sh